SheepDice/BirdRecognation/README.md

-#BirdRecognation
+# BirdRecognation

+## Disclaimer
-Disclaimer : this project is a copy of a training project made for a datascientist training led by Datascientest (datascintest.com)
-The project as been realised by four students (Gregory PECHIN, Maxence REMI-HAROCHE, Yoni EDERY and myself, Armand BENOIT) My current goal is to clean this project by deleting useless files, correcting codes and improving streamlit.
+Rhis project is a copy of a training project made for a datascientist training led by Datascientest (datascintest.com) The project as been realised by four students (Gregory PECHIN, Maxence REMI-HAROCHE, Yoni EDERY and myself, Armand BENOIT) My current goal is to clean this project by deleting useless files, correcting codes and improving streamlit.

+## Project
 This project is inspired by a dataset provided on kaggle.com.
 You can download the dataset at the following link: https://www.kaggle.com/datasets/gpiosenka/100-bird-species/discussion